 Our ability to operate as a going concern is dependent on our ability to remain in compliance with debt covenants and to refinance or amend our debt agreements as they become due, or earlier if available liquidity is consumed.
 The Notes, 1st Lien Credit Facility and 2nd Lien Term Loan have only limited affirmative covenants with which we are required to maintain compliance.
-We are in compliance with our debt covenants at March 27, 2016.
+We are in compliance with our debt covenants at December 25, 2016.

-In 2014, we filed a Form S-3 shelf registration statement ("Shelf") with the SEC, which has been declared effective.
-The Shelf gives us the flexibility to issue and publicly distribute various types of securities, including preferred stock, common stock, warrants, secured or unsecured debt securities, purchase contracts and units consisting of any combination of such securities, from time to time, in one or more offerings, up to an aggregate amount of \$750,000,000.
+In January 2017 we filed a replacement Form S-3 with the SEC, which is currently under review by the SEC staff.
+In 2014, we filed a Form S-3 shelf registration statement ("Shelf") with the SEC, which is effective and expires February 7, 2017.
+The Shelf registration gives us the flexibility to issue and publicly distribute various types of securities, including preferred stock, common stock, warrants, secured or unsecured debt securities, purchase contracts and units consisting of any combination of such securities, from time to time, in one or more offerings, up to an aggregate amount of \$750,000,000.
 SEC issuer eligibility rules require us to have a public float of at least \$75,000,000 in order to use the Shelf.
 Subject to maintenance of the minimum level of equity market float and the conditions of our existing debt agreements, the Shelf may enable us to sell securities quickly and efficiently when market conditions are favorable or financing needs arise.
 Under our existing debt agreements, net proceeds from the sale of any securities may be used generally to reduce debt.